timmywil/panzoom/README.md

   // Indicate that the element should be contained within it's parent when panning
   // Note: this does not affect zooming outside of the parent
   // Set this value to 'invert' to only allow panning outside of the parent element (the opposite of the normal use of contain)
-  // 'invert' is useful for a large panzoom element where you don't want to show anything behind it
+  // 'invert' is useful for a large Panzoom element where you don't want to show anything behind it
   contain: false,

   // Transform value to which to always reset (string)
-  // Defaults to the original transform on the element when panzoom is initialized
+  // Defaults to the original transform on the element when Panzoom is initialized
   startTransform: undefined,

   // Zoom buttons/links collection (you can also bind these yourself - e.g. `$button.on("click", function( e ) { e.preventDefault(); $elem.panzoom("zoomIn"); });` )